zeppe-lin/pkgsrc-system/dhcpcd/README.md

 ==========================

-If you are on a network with DHCPv4 that filters Client IDs based on MAC addresses, you may need to change the following line:
+If you are on a network with DHCPv4 that filters Client IDs based on MAC addresses, you may need to edit `/etc/dhcpcd/dhcpcd.conf` and change the following line:

-/etc/dhcpcd/dhcpcd.conf:
 ```
 # Use the same DUID + IAID as set in DHCPv6 for DHCPv4 Client ID as per
 # RFC4361.